Andrey-Omelyanuk/about-me/readme.md

 - worked on workflow for my team
 - discussed business needs with owners
 - distributed responsibilities between developers
-- 70% of my work hours I had coding also
+- did all things till delegate it to another developer

 ## Virtual Clarity
 https://www.virtualclarity.com/

 It was SaaS.
 A lot of companies have old apps and servers.
-Owr goal was help them to migrate to modern solution like a cloud or new servers with fresh version OS.
+Our goal was help them to migrate to modern solution like a cloud or new servers with fresh version OS.
 We collected information about the client's infrastructure and provided options for its modernization and calculated the costs for this.
 We built forecast of future expenses of maintain and compared with current expenses.

-**Senior / Tech Lead Full Stack Developer**
+**Tech Lead / Senior Full Stack Developer**
 June 2019 – Dec 2021 (2.5 years)

     Jun 2021 - Dec 2021 (0.5 years) Tech Lead Frontend Developer